DigitalPublishingToolkit/Money-Lab-Reader/md/4_1-Haiven_Max.md

 [^31]: Claire Bishop, *Artificial Hells: Participatory Art and the
     Politics of Spectatorship*, London and New York: Verso, 2012.

 [^32]: Joseph Beuys et al. *What Is Money?
-A Discussion*, West Hoathly,
+A Discussion*, West Hoathly: Clairview, 2010.
-    UK: Clairview, 2010.

 [^33]: See [http://blog.artasmoney.com/blog/](http://blog.artasmoney.com/blog/).